WHAT WE BELIEVE

 Gifts of the Spirit

 We believe the gifts of the Holy Spirit described in 1 Corinthians 12 are for today and are given to build up the Church and advance God’s Kingdom.
-These gifts operate by the Holy Spirit’s power and direction—not human effort (1 Cor.
+These gifts operate by the Holy Spirit’s power and direction—not human effort.
+They serve discipleship.
+(1 Cor.
 12:4–11).

 Spirit-Led Living